vic-ma/howtodismantle.github.io/_posts/2025-10-10-May-the-Popup-Be-With-You-Remote-Alerts-on-Peakboard.md

 You can also find the exact endpoint URL in the function script settings, beside the *Shared function* checkbox that you ticked earlier.

-The endpoint is protected, so we need to authenticate ourselves with [basic access authentication](https://en.wikipedia.org/wiki/Basic_access_authentication).
+The endpoint is protected, so we need to authenticate ourselves with [Basic access authentication](https://en.wikipedia.org/wiki/basic_access_authentication).
 Ideally, you should use an account on the Box that only has permissions to call functions.
 That way, if the credentials are ever stolen, the thief can't do much damage.

 In the request body, we provide the value for the `Message` parameter.
 In this case, we use the message, `The roof is on fire!`.